- When attempting to access particular folders or apps, the Access is denied notice may display, interfering with your work.

 net user administrator /active: no

-Keep in mind that after switching back to your main account the issue might persist.
-If needed, you can use the Administrator account to make the necessary changes to your system and fix the problem.
+If needed, you can use the Administrator account to make the necessary changes to your system and fix things when you have Drive is not accessible Access is denied error in Windows 11.

 6. Take ownership of the file